Emergency Dentistry in Rockville, MD

 - Pus or visible signs of infection coming out of a tooth

 - A damaged or broken dental restoration

 Remember, you can call us any time of day at (301) 963-0800 to schedule your emergency dentistry appointment.

 How is your dental office staying clean and protecting people from the coronavirus?

-Even though most of our dental staff are staying home, we continue to adhere to our sterilization protocols and cleaning practices throughout our dental office.
+Even though we’re limiting our dental staff and minimizing the number of people we have in our suite at any time, we continue to adhere to our sterilization protocols and cleaning practices throughout our dental office.

 During a health crisis—or during any routine exam or cleaning—our dental office is one of the cleanest, most sterile places you can be.
 We follow a rigorous, thorough procedure for keeping our treatment rooms and common spaces clean, safe, and germ-free every day of the year.